 It can be hard to strike the right balance between physiological relevance and experimental practicality.
 Hang on in there and Happy Experimenting!

-(Includes detailed graphics of each plate, insert, and accessory)
+(Includes detailed graphics of plates, inserts, and accessories)

 3D Cell Culture Systems available from REPROCELL

 REPROCELL has a portfolio of tools for 3D cell culture that provide a physiologically relevant cellular environment for cell culture applications – all available worldwide:

 Alvetex – our porous polystyrene scaffolds for 3D cell culture (REPROCELL)

 EZSPHERE – cell culture plastic-ware plates for generating cellular clusters or spheroids that resemble embryonic bodies (Asahi Glass Co., Japan)

 Koken Atelocollagen – bovine collagen-derived (natural) scaffolds in many configurations, offering in vitro growth capacity and biological compatibility to support animal implantation (Koken, Japan)